The UK’s Future King celebrates 40th Birthday – £5 coin issued to commemorate event

 As you cross the Moat Bridge of Hampton Court Palace, you’ll see the peculiar statue of the Yale of Beaufort, Arms of Jane Seymour in its possession.
 It’s said that Henry VIII gave this beast to his new wife – and what a gift it was!

-With a mixture of antelope, lion and boar-like features, it is certainly a sight to behold, but especially on the brand new UK £5 coin designed by David Lawrence.
+With a mixture of antelope, lion and boar-like features, it is certainly a sight to behold, but especially so on the UK £5 coin designed by David Lawrence.
 The design surely captures the power associated with the Beaufort family, who Seymour had familial ties with through her brother, Edward.

 2022 UK Lion of England £5